What do you remember being a strength or influential aspect of the Leaders in Sustainability Program during your masters or PhD program?

 What are you doing now and how does it relate to the 3 pillars of sustainability (economic vitality, environmental sustainability, and social equity)?

 “While at UCLA, I worked part-time at the Liberty Hill Foundation on an environmental health and justice policy campaign, and was fortunate to land a full-time job after graduation.
 I’m now working half time with Liberty Hill and half time with East Yard Communities for Environmental Justice, helping communities in Boyle Heights, Pacoima, Wilmington and Commerce to establish “Green Zones” that comprehensively unite the 3 pillars of sustainability.
 The policy aims to transform LA communities that are most impacted by industrial pollution into vibrant and healthy places for families to live, while creating healthier local business climates with streamlined permitting processes and better access to business support programs.
-Here’s a short video about the Clean Up Green Up Campaign, aired last February on www.kcet.org
+A short video about the Clean Up Green Up Campaign, aired last February on www.kcet.org

 How have you used your training or your network from UCLA’s LiS program in advancing your goals and career?